-Mr. Puritch is a professional mining engineer licenced in five Canadian Provices with over 35 years experience in engineering and operations of open-pit and underground mines.
-Assignments have taken him throughout Canada, Central and South America, Australia, Africa, Russia, Eastern Europe, China and Mongolia.
+Mr. Puritch is a professional mining engineer licenced in five Canadian Provinces with 40 years experience in engineering and operations of open-pit and underground mines.
+Assignments have taken him throughout Canada, Central and South America, Australia, Africa, Russia, Eastern Europe, China, South Korea and Mongolia.
 Gold, silver, base metal, PGM, and iron deposits have been the focus with projects ranging from small underground narrow vein to large open-pit multi-element properties.

-Mr. Puritch is a specialist in geological modeling and mine design and has extensive experience in the use of Gemcom, Whittle 4X, and AutoCad software packages.
-Many underground and open-pit resource estimates, optimizations and mine designs were developed for Preliminary Economic Assessments and Feasibility Studies.
-He has authored numerous NI 43-101 technical reports as a Qualified Person on gold, silver, base metal and PGM deposits.
+Mr. Puritch is a specialist in geological modeling and mine design and has extensive experience in the use of Gemcom, Whittle, and AutoCad software packages.
+Many underground and open-pit mineral resource estimates, optimizations and mine designs were developed for Preliminary Economic Assessments and Feasibility Studies.
+He has co-authored more than 250 NI 43-101 technical reports as a Qualified Person on gold, silver, base metal and PGM deposits.

 Mr. Bradfield is a mining engineer with over 35 years of technical, operations, management and corporate experience in the Mineral Resource industry.
 He has held various positions at mines in Australia, Canada, China, Ethiopia, Mali, the Philippines, South Africa and Sweden, and has worked for several consulting engineering firms, including SRK.
 For the 10 years prior to joining P&E, he was the Vice President Operations or Chief Operating Officer at several junior mining companies, including Avion Gold Corporation.